xcore/sw_gpio_examples/doc/hardware_requirements.rst

 app_sk_gpio_wifi_tiwisl_combo_demo
 ++++++++++++++++++++++++++++++++++

-   * Wi-Fi Slice Card is additionally required for this demo
+   * XA-SK-WIFI Slice Card is additionally required for this demo

 This application extends the GPIO com port demo to utilize Wi-Fi component in order to host a web page to